churq/old_csv_etl/README.md

 - Language: Python 3.5

-- Operative System: macOS sierra
+- Operative System: macOS sierra, also it works for any Linux/Unix based distribution.

-- Modules/Libraries: Please refer to the conf, requirements.txt and setup files.
+- Modules/Libraries: Please refer to the conf, requirements.txt and
+  setup files.

 ----